PrissyEvelin/CollpasibleSections/README.md

 Fetch city data from a remote API instead of a local JSON file.

 License
-This project is open-source and available under the MIT License.
+This project is open-source and available